 Places to Visit

 Marlbrook Hall B&B is in the heart of Mortimer country.
 We have circular walks from the farm gate which leads you to pick up the Herefordshire Trail.
 This will take you through Burrington village.
 The church built in 1864 with a spire.
 Find the rare examples of eight cast iron grave slabs dating from the early 17th century on the east side of the church.
+Also you can walk the Mortimer Trail and Offa’s Dyke which is close by.
+We have up to date maps for you to use.

 The local village of Wigmore is approximately two miles away with a community shop and 2 country pubs.
 The ruins of Wigmore Castle, which dates back to the Norman conquest, stand proud above the village and offer lovely views of the surrounding Wigmore basin, once a glacier lake can be seen from the castle, as can Wigmore Abbey and the spire of Downton church.
 Surrounding the basin are the villages of Leinthall Starkes, Elton, Pipe Aston and Burrington.